ravinduJ/ITPM-Time_Table_Management_System/README.md

-# Time Table Management System by using Electron Mongodb Technical Spec
+# Time Table Management System by using Electron Mongodb